tiprankstipranks

 Accounting & Financial Operations - Risk 4

-If we fail to maintain effective internal controls over financial reporting, we could severely inhibit our ability to accurately and timely report our financial condition, results of operations or cash flows.
+If we fail to maintain effective internal controls over financial reporting, we could severely inhibit our ability to accurately and timely report our financial condition, results of operations or cash flows, which in turn could have a material adverse effect on us.

 Debt & Financing - Risk 1